Hritvik16000/Portfolio-Website/README.md

 All content is completely editable out of the box from ```me.ts``` file.

-## Demo
-To checkout this website, go to https://croissant.one

 ## Installation
-To install this website, you need to have nodejs installed on your machine.
+To install this website, you must install nodejs on your machine.

 1. Clone this repository
 2. `cd` into the directory